Skip to content

 1881 census

-Ten years earlier, in 1881, the census shows Fredrick Grice, a farmer of 60 acres employing three men, with his wife Mary (aged 40) at a farm in Long Street.
+Ten years earlier, in 1881, the census shows Fredrick Grice, a farmer of 60 acres and an employer of three men, with his 40 year old wife Mary at a farm in Long Street.
 Unfortunately the census does not give the name of Frederick’s farm.
-Son George Chester is then aged 3 and the couple also have a boarder, 28 year old Charles Le Grice (born Framlingham, Norfolk).
-Mary Grice is stated to have been born in Nottinghamshire.

 1871 census

-1862 to 1869: The Grice Family move to Great Ellingham
+1862 to 1869 The Grice Family move to Great Ellingham

 Sadly, Frederick and Mary buried their three week old daughter Martha Ann in the churchyard on January 3rd, 1870.
-I have already mentioned that the couple would lose their second daughter Mary Elizabeth in 1877.
+I have already mentioned that the couple would later lose their second daughter Mary Elizabeth in 1877.

 Chester and Grice